-Use the name of the San Francisco Berniecrats and to include it with all candidate literature which lists organizational endorsements.
+- Use the name of the San Francisco Berniecrats and to include it with all candidate literature which lists organizational endorsements.

-Candidates are permitted to join the Club and pay their annual membership dues.
+- Candidates are permitted to join the Club and pay their annual membership dues.
 However, any other financial contributions may not be permitted.

-Refrain from giving financial support to slate cards or other campaign materials that endorse propositions seeking to deny rights to any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion; or that oppose propositions seeking to secure basic rights for such groups.
+- Refrain from giving financial support to slate cards or other campaign materials that endorse propositions seeking to deny rights to any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion; or that oppose propositions seeking to secure basic rights for such groups.

-Refrain from taking public positions in favor of legislation or policies that deny rights to any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion; or that oppose propositions seeking to secure basic rights for such groups.
-A list of such legislation and policies shall be compiled by Endorsement Committee and approved by the Club for distribution to candidates.
+- Refrain from taking public positions in favor of legislation or policies that deny rights to any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion; or that oppose propositions seeking to secure basic rights for such groups.
+A list of such legislation and policies shall be compiled by the Endorsement Committee and approved by the Club for distribution to candidates.

-Refrain from hiring campaign consultants known to have worked on campaigns that have used tactics appealing to prejudice against any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion.
+- Refrain from hiring campaign consultants known to have worked on campaigns that have used tactics appealing to prejudice against any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion.
 A list of such consultants shall be compiled by the Endorsement Committee and approved by the Club for distribution to candidates.
 Refrain from engaging in tactics appealing to prejudice against any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion.

-Any Member in good standing may move an amendment at any regular membership meeting.
+- Any Member in good standing may move an amendment at any regular membership meeting.
 If a motion to amend is seconded, the Membership shall be notified as provided in Article VI, Section D. At the meeting to consider adoption, the proposed amendment must receive a two-thirds affirmative vote of members voting, in order to be incorporated into these bylaws.